Jennie1021/-AIKU-Rec_Course_Hybrid/README.md

 # University Course Recommnder System using R-GCN & Glove

-A python implementation of course recommender system using R-GCN for link prediction task Students can reflect their preference by adding course lists
+* A python implementation of course recommender system using R-GCN and GloVe
+* Students can reflect their preference to the recommendation result by adding(clicking) course lists

 ## RGCN implementation